johndimm/WhatLooksGood/README.md

 ## The concept of dish

 We have a list of strings that appear to be menu items or dishes.
 To apply that information to the full set of captions, search every dish in each caption.
 The photo caption also gives the restaurant where the picture was taken.
+We found 63,922 of these.

     +----+------------------------+---------+-----------+------------------------+---------+
     | id | business_id            | dish_id | source    | photo_id               | matched |